DerfJagged/reddit-blackout-scheduler/README.md

 ![image](https://github.com/DerfJagged/subreddit-blackout-tool/assets/24844708/9fa40265-5634-4e1c-9f8e-35f6df30e344)

 ## Features
-This app is designed to be run manually.
+This app is designed to be run manually or scheduled using pythonanywhere (instructions below) or a cronjob.

 - Takes in a list of subreddits specified in `variables.py`.
 - Saves previous description, sets a temporary one, and reverts back when done.